 With A Little Late With Lilly Singh, the YouTube star might be the only female late night host on a broadcast network, but she won't be the only woman in late night across the board.
 She'll join Busy Philipps of Busy Tonight on E! and Samantha Bee of Full Frontal with Samantha Bee on TBS.

 But as Singh noted herself in her statement to NBC, she's representing more than just women with her new show.
 The late-night space is dominated by white males.
-So Singh joins Trevor Noah of The Daily Show as one of only two people of color currently hosting nightly talk show on TV.
+So Singh joins Trevor Noah of The Daily Show as one of only two people of color currently hosting nightly talk shows on TV.
 Not to mention the fact that Singh recently came out as bisexual, making her a rare LGBTQ presence in late night.

 Since the announcement, there's been an outpouring of support for Singh on social media, with celebrities like Dwayne 'The Rock' Johnson and Janelle Monáe sharing their excitement.
 Over the years, many stars have been featured in Singh's YouTube videos — like Nick Jonas, Priyanka Chopra, The Rock, John Legend, and Selena Gomez.
 So not only is it heartening to see these celebs recognize the importance of Singh getting her own show, but it's also an indication that Singh will be able to draw big names to A Little Late.